KenTheGreat19/ApplyNHire/OAUTH_SETUP_GUIDE.md

 # OAuth Setup Guide

-This guide will help you configure Google, Yahoo, and Outlook (Microsoft Azure AD) OAuth authentication for ApplyNHire.
+This guide will help you configure Google, Yahoo, and Outlook (Microsoft Azure AD) OAuth authentication for apply n hire.

 ## Prerequisites

-- A deployed or local instance of ApplyNHire
+- A deployed or local instance of apply n hire
 - Access to the respective developer consoles

 ## 1. Google OAuth Setup